 - Sketch: Uber-glamorous, fun arty venue with an elaborately executed vegetarian tasting menu in its Lecture Room and Library restaurant.

-This handsome Michelin star Indian in St James’s offers ever-changing, seasonal multi-course vegetarian tasting menus which sit around the £80-90 mark.
-Prepared to be dazzled by dishes such as beetroot chops pav with peanut and sesame chutney, and creamy morel mushrooms with pickle and truffle.
+This handsome Michelin star Indian in St James's offers ever-changing, seasonal multi-course vegetarian tasting menus which sit around the £90 mark.
+Prepared to be dazzled by dishes such as beetroot chops pao with peanut and sesame chutney, and pickled paneer tikka with fig and corn chaat.

 Gymkhana, 42 Abermarle Street, W1S 4JH

-There’s rarely a shortage of vegetarian dishes in Indian restaurants — but Atul Kochhar’s upscale Indian in Mayfair serves a delicious, multi-course vegetarian tasting menu that's hard to beat.
-Treat yourself to enticing dishes like vegetable and green chilli kofta served with sautéed spinach, peanut and poppy seed sauce.
-There’s also a vegetarian à la carte menu.
+There's rarely a shortage of vegetarian dishes in Indian restaurants — but Sameer Taneja's upscale Indian in Mayfair serves a delicious, multi-course vegetarian tasting menu for £117 that's hard to beat.
+Treat yourself to enticing dishes like masala-stuffed puri, kale tartlet with mint and tamarind, and broad bean kofta served with cashew nut korma.

 Benares, 12A Berkeley Square House, W1J 6BS